hashicorp/terraform-website/content/source/docs/enterprise/api/admin/terraform-versions.html.md

 -> **Note**: These API endpoints are in beta and are subject to change.

+-> **Pre-release:** These API endpoints are not yet available in the current Private Terraform Enterprise release.

 The Terraform Versions Admin API contains endpoints to help site administrators manage known versions of Terraform.

 ## List all Terraform versions